John B. Anderson: Fall campaign

 Carter said that he would not appear on stage with Anderson, and sat out the debate, which hurt the President in the eyes of voters.
 Reagan and Anderson had a debate in Baltimore on September 21, 1980.
 Anderson did well, and polls showed he won a modest debate victory over Reagan, but Reagan, who had been portrayed by Carter throughout the campaign as something of a warmonger, was seen as a reasonable candidate who carried himself well in the debate.
 The debate was Anderson's big opportunity as he needed a break-out performance, but what he got was a modest victory.
 In the following weeks, Anderson slowly faded out of the picture with his support dropping from 16% to 10–12% in the first half of October.
 By the end of the month, Reagan debated Carter alone, but CNN attempted to let Anderson participate in the 2nd debate by tape delay.
 Daniel Schorr asked Anderson the questions from the Carter-Reagan debate, and then CNN interspersed Anderson's live answers with tape delayed responses from Carter and Reagan.

 Anderson's support continued to fade down to 5%, although rose up to 8% just before election day.
 Although Reagan would win a sizable victory, the polls showed the two major party candidates closer (Gallup's final poll was 47–44–8 going into the election and it was clear that many would-be Anderson supporters had been pulled away by Carter and Reagan.
 In the end, Anderson finished with 6.6% of the vote.
 Most of Anderson's support came from those Liberal Republicans who were suspicious of, or even hostile to, Reagan's conservative record.
 Many prominent intellectuals, including All in the Family creator Norman Lear, and the editors of the liberal magazine The New Republic, also endorsed the Anderson campaign.
 Cartoonist Garry Trudeau's Doonesbury ran several strips sympathetic to the Anderson campaign.
-Former First Lady Jacqueline Kennedy Onassis, actor Paul Newman and historian Arthur M. Schlesinger Jr. were also reported to be Anderson supporters.
+Former First Lady Jacqueline Kennedy Onassis, actor Paul Newman, and historian Arthur M. Schlesinger Jr. also supported Anderson.